jaydon2020/AGL-Documentation/docs/04_Developer_Guides/03_Creating_a_New_Service.md

 - `/usr/lib/systemd/user/` for user services

-Below is an example of a simple user service, running in a graphical session and therefore requiring a compositor to be already running before the service starts:
+Below is an example of a simple system service that requires the compositor to be already running before the service starts:

 ```
 [Unit]